-For more than a decade, I worked at a research university developing programs and services specifically for graduate students and postdocs who wanted to learn how to teach and how to prepare for jobs both within and beyond the academy.
+For more than a decade, I worked at a research university developing programs and services specifically for graduate students, postdocs, and current faculty who wanted to learn not only how to teach, but how to prepare for jobs both within and beyond the academy.

-It’s critical to know how to take the skills you have now and transfer them into the skills you need for the job you want in the future.
-The skills you gain in your graduate and postdoc experience will become your competitive advantage when applying for jobs.
+It’s critical to know how to take the skills you have now and transfer them into the skills you need for the job you want (or the one you create!) in the future.

 The skills you gain when you teach are relevant to all of these positions which is why teaching is such a valuable experience in graduate school and your postdoc career.
 If you have the chance to teach, you should.

 Here are 10 transferable skills in teaching which will are valuable to any position in any profession:

 - Critical thinking

 What other transferable skills do you think you gain when you teach?
 Post your comments below!